Mundal1994/42-fillit/README.md

 ## ABOUT

-Project description: Arrange Tetriminos among themselves and determine the smallest square that can fit all of them.
+Program that arranges Tetriminos among themselves and determine the smallest square that can fit all of them.

 ## HOW TO RUN TESTS
 1. Open 'test.sh' and set the MYPATH equal to the path of the fillit you wish to test.
 Ex.